Tsukuba Circuit (6 laps)

 (2,000) 16.94 - 118 hp

 (3,000) 18.63 - 161 hp

 (2,500) 21.93 - 114 hp

 (4,000) 24.24 - 165 hp

-On the other hand, if a RWD OR AWD has been entered, a lot of times it's a good idea to put some good competition
+On the other hand, if a RWD or AWD has been entered, a lot of times it's a good idea to put some better competition

 A lot of grids happen to have one of the better rear-drives on pole, so if the entered car is a lesser FF

 or a Kei (etc.) it might be a good idea to add a few horses.
 No more then 10.

 Or be patient and look for a lesser Pole driver.